akshitagit/Join-organization/README.md

 ### Simple steps to join:

->Add your names in contributing.md file in DSA CODE REPO.
+>Add your names in contributing.md file in OPEN SOURCE DSA CODE REPO.

 >Star this Repo.